David Schimel

 David Schimel (born 1955) is a Research Scientist at NASA's Jet Propulsion Laboratory.
 He was formerly Chief Science Officer, Principal Investigator, and CEO for the National Ecological Observatory Network (NEON).
-Schimel was the convening lead author of the Intergovernmental Panel on Climate Change report, which lead to the IPCC receiving the Nobel Peace Prize in 2007 alongside Al Gore.
+Schimel was the convening lead author of the Intergovernmental Panel on Climate Change report, which led to the IPCC receiving the Nobel Peace Prize in 2007 alongside Al Gore.
 He has authored numerous papers on biogeochemistry and the global carbon cycle.

-Schimel is the director at the Max Planck Institute for Biogeochemistry from 1995 to 2009.
+Schimel was the director at the Max Planck Institute for Biogeochemistry from 1995 to 2009.

+He was one of the inaugural Fellows of the Ecological Society of America, elected in 2012.